enzet/Chronicle/README.md

 Chronicle uses plain text files with the `.chr` extension.
 The syntax is designed to be both human-readable and machine-parseable.

+Each line in the file is a separate record, that can be an event (or a task), an object definition, a special command, or a comment.

 ### Events and Tasks

 Events are activities that have occurred, while tasks are planned future events.